The AI trap most organisations fall Into: How to blend human wisdom with AI power

 Every AI system needs proper guardrails.

-I recently helped a healthcare provider set up their patient referral duplication AI.
+I recently assisted a healthcare provider in setting up their patient referral duplication AI.
 The system was brilliant at spotting patterns.
-But, we made sure a human checked every high-stakes decision.

-Real-World implementation that actually works
+Real-world implementation that works

 Here's where the rubber hits the road.
 I'll share how I've done this in proper enterprises: Start with the Mundane.
 Begin with low-risk, high-volume tasks.